chef/automate/dev-docs/acceptance-testing/domain_services_acceptance_checklist.md

-# acceptance checklist
+# domain services acceptance checklist

 _note: create, edit, and delete of credential, manual node, profile, and scan job are completed in cypress testing_

 ## where to go and what to expect
 go to: https://a2-local-inplace-upgrade-acceptance.cd.chef.co/dashboards/event-feed

-dashboards: (event feed) empty applications page: some services data loaded
+dashboards: (event feed) empty\
+applications page: some services data loaded\
-infrastructure: (client runs) some older missing nodes
+infrastructure: (client runs) some older missing nodes\
-compliance: (reports) a few nodes reporting in, (scan jobs) a few old scan jobs, (profiles) a few installed profiles
+compliance: (reports) a few nodes reporting in, (scan jobs) a few old scan jobs, (profiles) a few installed profiles\
-settings: (node integrations) a few integrations already created, (node credentials) a few credentials already created
+settings: (node integrations) a few integrations\ already created, (node credentials) a few credentials already created

 ## what to test